 IRAs, 403(b)s, and other tax-deferred retirement accounts also specify that mandatory withdrawals must start before April 1 of the year following the date you turn age 70 1/2.
 There is no maximum limit on withdrawals.
-Failure to withdraw the minimum amount each year can result in a tax penalty of 50 % of the amount that should have been withdrawn.
+Failure to withdraw the minimum amount each year can result in a tax penalty of 50 percent of the amount that should have been withdrawn.
 (This does not apply in the case of Roth IRAs.)

 Although a person may delay the first Minimum Required Distribution (MRD) until April 1 of the year following age 70 1/2, the second MRD must be made before December 31 of that same year.
-To avoid the tax consequences of two MRDs in one calendar year. it may be advisable not to wait until April 1, but rather withdraw this money in the same year in which you turn 70 1/2.
+To avoid the tax consequences of two MRDs in one calendar year, it may be advisable not to wait until April 1, but rather withdraw this money in the same year in which you turn 70 1/2.
+NOTE: Money deposited in a 403(b) before December 31, 1986, need not be withdrawn until age 75.
+However, if you roll over the 403(b) into an IRA, this advantage is lost.
+(Your annuity company has a record of your deposits before December 31, 1986.) shelter into another in order to avoid tax complications.
+Active school employees should consult their employer for a list of district-approved retiree plan vendors.
+You should carefully investigate before making any changes to your plan.